MichelleEmbleton/appSecRadar/README.md

 28-7-17 <br />
 Fixed the maths for the sector angles. <br />

+31-7-17 <br />
+Changed design to go with a white background. <br />
+Changed code around to eliminate some globals. <br />

 ## Browser Compatibility
     FireFox 54.0.1 (latest version) & the previous version<br />